 4. Tristan Strong Punches a Hole in the Universe by Kwame Mbalia – I need someone to bully me into requesting this one from the library already because it is far past time for me to finally read it.

 5. Sia Martinez and the Moonlit Beginning of Everything by Raquel Vasquez Gilliland – I kept saying this was going to be the first book I checked out from the library when I went back and it wasn’t, so it automatically is at the top of my future holds list.

 6. Catherine House by Elisabeth Thomas – I have been waiting to read this one for ages.
 If I can carve out some time, I might request it before the end of the summer.

 7. I’ll Be the One by Lyla Lee – I’ve heard so many good things about this one and summer seems like the perfect time to read it.

 8. The Bone Shard Daughter by Andrea Stewart – If I can get through some of the adult fantasy books I have on my shelf, there are a few I want to check out form the library including this one.

 9. Firekeeper’s Daughter by Angeline Boulley – I try to hold off on checking out too many newer releases from the library right away because I usually can’t renew them, but I really want to read this one.

 10. Color Me In by Natasha Díaz – I can’t believe I still haven’t read this one, but it’s on my list of books I really need to get to this year.

-Have you read these books?
-What was the last five-star book you picked up?
-Let me know in the comments and be sure leave a link to your own TTT post, so I can visit.
+Have you read any of these?
+Let me know in the comments and be sure to leave me a link to your own TTT post, so I can visit!